Dr. Chris Baxter

 Ms. Tomi McCutchen

-Tomi McCutchen is an instructor of communications at UT Martin.
+Tomi McCutchen is an instructor of Mass Media and Strategic Communication at UT Martin.
 She holds two bachelor's degrees from UT Martin, in communications and geography, and a master's degree in journalism from the University of Alabama.
 She worked as a daily newspaper copy editor for more than 10 years, and she now teaches news writing, copy editing and reporting.
-As coordinator of the Office of Student Publications, Ms. McCutchen advises the student newspaper, The Pacer, along with two student magazines.
+As coordinator of the Office of Student Publications, she advises the student newspaper, The Pacer, along with two student magazines.
 She has received the 2004 UT National Alumni Association Outstanding Teaching Award, the 2005 Coffey Outstanding Teacher Award and the 2012 Outstanding Advisor award.
-Ms. McCutchen also was named the Journalism Educator of the Year in 2013-2014 by the Southeast Journalism Conference.
-She and her husband, the Rev. George Pasley, spend their free time tending cats, dogs, ducks and land at their city home and country farm.
+She also was named the Journalism Educator of the Year in 2013-2014 by the Southeast Journalism Conference.
+She and her husband, the Rev. George Pasley, spend their free time tending cats, dogs, ducks, and land at their city home and country farm.

 Dr. Robert Nanney

-Robert Nanney, professor and Chair of the Department of Communications at UT Martin, teaches features writing, communications law for professionals, and senior seminar.
-He earned two BS degrees from UT Martin, a master of journalism degree from Louisiana State University and a Ph.D. in mass communication from Ohio University.
-Prior to joining the UT Martin faculty, Dr. Nanney worked in the newspaper field for 15 years.
-He has received the UT National Association Outstanding Teaching Award, the UTM Advising Award and numerous other teaching recognitions at UT Martin.
-He has been with the Governor’s School as a faculty member or newspaper adviser since 1993.
-He and his wife, Jeanie, have two children, Emily, who is an Air Force flight nurse in California, and Ryan, who is pursuing his mechanical engineering degree in Wisconsin.
-Dr. Nanney and his twin are the youngest of seven children.
+Robert Nanney, professor and chair of the Department of Mass Media and Strategic Communication at UT Martin, teaches feature writing, communications law for professionals, professional readiness and senior seminar.
+He earned two B.S. degrees from UT Martin, a Master of Journalism degree from Louisiana State University and a Ph.D. in mass communication from Ohio University.
+Prior to joining the UT Martin faculty, he worked in the newspaper field for 15 years.
+He has received the UT National Alumni Association Outstanding Teaching Award, the UT Martin Best Adviser Award and other teaching awards.
+He has been with the Governor’s School for 30 years.
+He and his wife, Jeanie, have two children: Emily, who is an Air Force flight nurse near St. Louis, and Ryan, who is an physics/optical engineer in Wisconsin.
+They also have a granddaughter, Remy, who is 3.5 years old.
+He and his twin are the youngest of seven children.
 He loves to travel and is a huge fan of “The Andy Griffith Show.”
-His first grandchild is due in August.